ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 The larger ER is, the more robust the classifier is.
 We measure a model's interpretability by evaluating its __Interpretation Complexity (IC)__.
-We measure IC with the number of unique feature-thresholds pairs in the model (this corresponds to the number of conditions in the risk score).
+We measure IC with the number of unique feature-threshold pairs in the model (this corresponds to the number of conditions in the risk score).
 The smaller IC is, the more interpretable the classifier is.

-From the tables, we see that BBM-RS have a test accuracy comparable to other methods.
-In terms of robustness, it performs slightly better than others (performing the best on three datasets among a total of four).
-In terms of interpretability, BBM-RS performs the best among three out of four datasets.
-All in all, we see that BBM-RS can bring better robustness and interpretability (depending on the measurement) while perform competitively on test accuracy.
-This shows that BBM-RS not only performs well theoretically, it also performs well empirically.
+The following tables show the experimental results.

 <div style="width: 100%; overflow-x: auto;">
 <table style="width: 60%; font-size: 80%; margin: auto" class="concise-table">